viniarck/wasmtime-ex/README.md

 - Functions are supported with the four value types `i32`, `i64`, `f32` and `f64`
 - Memory will be supported soon
-- Globals and Tables are will be considered in the future
+- Globals and Tables will be considered in the future

 ## Benchmark